Sapir52/Final_project/README.md

 # Pipeline
 Arranging the ads by time of publication and division into time windows.
-Pre-processing of the text which included division into sentences, tokenization, removal of stop words, removal of special characters and creation of multiple-words.
+Preprocessing of the text which included division into sentences, tokenization, removal of stop words, removal of special characters and creation of multiple-words.
 Words and phrases were represented as vectors by two methods: TF-IDF and Word2Vec.
 In order to identify the importance  of words and word groups, various algorithms were run from the NetworkX library.
 In addition, K-means and Text-Rank.